 - If it is a particularly fragile glass item you probably wouldn’t want to chance putting it in your checked bag, even if you have booked one, particularly when you see the way bags are sometimes handled.
 Keeping it with you in your hand luggage will probably ensure it arrives at the other end of the journey without getting broken.

-With surprisingly few exceptions you can take many different types of glass in carry on bags on a plane, that is assuming your airline allows it to be carried as separate items.
+With surprisingly few exceptions you can take many different types of glass in carry on baggage on a plane, that is assuming your airline allows it to be carried as separate items.

-As well as glass items the same rules generally also apply to any ceramic items that you may wish to bring in your carry on bags on a plane.
+As well as glass items the same rules generally also apply to any ceramic items that you may wish to bring in your hand luggage on a plane.

 Taking glass through airport security

-In general, provided the glass item does not contain a liquid (and that is no larger than 3.4 fluid ounces) then there are few, if any restrictions with regard to taking anything made of glass through airport security.
+In general, provided the glass item does not contain a liquid then there are few if any restrictions with regard to taking anything made of glass through airport security.

-What types of glass can you bring in carry on
+What types of glass item can you bring in carry on

 - Glass vases